C00reNUT/neural-style/README.md

 By default, style loss function is calculated based on the Gram matrices of the layer activation maps, as it is described in the original paper.
-However there are alternative approaches, one of which was described by Justin Johnson (@jcjohnson) in one of the CS231n Stanford lectures.
-Instead of calculating 2D Gram matrices, one can calculate 1D vector of mean across activation map, and then use that to calculate the style loss function.
+However there are alternative approaches, one of which was described by Justin Johnson ([jcjohnson](https://github.com/jcjohnson)) in one of the CS231n Stanford lectures.
+Instead of calculating
+2D Gram matrices, one can calculate 1D vector of mean across activation map, and then use that to calculate the style loss function.